-This post may contain affiliate links, please see my disclosure policy to learn more.
+This post may contain affiliate links.
+Please see my disclosure policy to learn more.

 When it comes to landscaping, there are a few trees that you should stay away from.
-Some trees can be dangerous for your home and property and can cause a lot of damage if they are not properly maintained.
+Some trees can be dangerous to your home and property and can cause a lot of damage if they are not properly maintained.
 There are also a few trees that you should avoid planting altogether because they can be hazardous to your property or even your health.

 Silver Maple Tree